 - documenting and reporting on feedback received.

 We will continue to use a variety of notification methods to inform the public of upcoming project activities.
-If you would like to be kept informed of these activities, sign up to receive project emails.

 The engagement processes were coordinated with the routing methodology to provide information and gather feedback at key stages of route selection.
 The focus of each round of engagement was as follows: